aOelschlager/multisite-helper/README.md

   internal: false

 Next run in each project's local-install-profile commands from make pull to docker-compose up -d --remove orphans.
-You can just put a hash character in front of each line you don't want to run to comment them out.
+You can just put a hash character in front of each line you don't want to run to disable them.

 Then edit the docker-compose file in the multisite-helper directory and replace project1 in project1_default and project1_gateway to the name of your project.
 Ex. isle-dc_default and isle-dc_gateway.

 Replace project1domain.traefik.me and project2domain.traefik.me to whatever the domain names are in your projects.
 Ex. islandora.traefik.me

-Run docker-compose up -d
+In the multisite-helper directory run docker-compose up -d

 The Traefik container should now be up and running.